Grand Democratic Alliance: History

+During political unrest in Pakistan following the ousting of Imran Khan in 2022, the GDA leadership including the alliance head, Pir of Pagaro VIII issued statements supporting Imran Khan, mainly during the 2024 election.

 2018 general elections

 For the 2018 Pakistani general election, the GDA joined hands with the Pakistan Tehreek-e-Insaf by forming seat adjustments in more than ten seats with the aim of defeating the PPP.
-As a result of the election, the GDA won 14 seats in the Provincial Assembly of Sindh, 3 seats in the National Assembly and garnered almost 15% of the vote in Sindh.
+As a result of the election, the GDA won 14 seats in the Provincial Assembly of Sindh, three seats in the National Assembly and garnered almost 15% of the vote in Sindh.

-Parties

-The following individuals and political parties are part of the GDA: